Updated on Sep 15, 2020

 *End of day

-Remind participants that they can’t carpool unless they are from the same household, or part of a close friends’ group.
+Remind participants that they are discouraged from carpooling unless they are from the same household, or part of a close friends’ group.

 *Post Camp Communication